Jack Abbott (The Young and the Restless): 1980–present

 Jack spends up to a year showing disregard and dislike to Billy, although Billy tries numerous times to get his relationship with his brother back to where it used to be.
 However, Jacks attention shifts, when his mother, Dina comes back to town, after selling her company to Devon Hamilton and Neil Winters.
 This brings up numerous emotions and feelings for Jack, as he has not seen his mother in almost a decade, as well as her walking out on him as a child.
 However, Jack decides to give his mother a chance, and they spend countless hours with each other.
-Jack later starts to notice that Dina isint acting as herself, and calls a doctor to examine her.
+Jack later starts to notice that Dina is not acting as herself, and calls a doctor to examine her.
 Throughout the examination, Dina becomes frazzled, and Jack frantically ushers the doctor out.
 Jack and Ashley come to the terms that Dina has Alzheimer's.
 Jack starts to remember the importance of family, and forgives Billy, and works to fix their relationship.
 However, Jack's newfound relationship with Nikki Newman finds itself at an end, as she agitates Dina.